 ReNew Wind Energy (Jath) Limited ('the Company') is a public limited company domiciled in India and is incorporated under the provisions of the Companies Act applicable in India.
-The company is subsidiary of ReNew Power Limited which in turns is a subsidiary of GS Wyvern Holding Limited (unto 22 March 2018).

 The registered office of the Company is located at 138, Ansal Chamber - II Bikaji Cama Place, New Delhi-110066.
 The Company is carrying out business activities relating to generation of power through non-conventional and renewable energy sources.
 Debentures of the Company are listed under the Wholesale Debt Market segment of National Stock Exchange with effect from 1 October 2015.